alexmorten/mhist/README.md

 ### todos

 - [ ] add tests for subscription logic
-- [ ] add raw measurement type, where the value is just bytes (value is written to value log file, position in file and length written to current "index" file)
+- [x] add raw measurement type, where the value is just bytes (value is written to value log file, position in file and length written to current "index" file)
-- [ ] - add in memory file index, minimising the filesystem list calls
+- [ ] add in memory file index, minimising the filesystem list calls